OB-lab/James_et_al._2021-MBE/README.md

 vcftools --vcf all_joint.Q30mac1dp3irMaxDP100.recode.vcf --min-meanDP 10 --recode --recode-INFO-all --out all_joint.Q30mac1dp3irMaxDP100MinDP10
 ```

 To ensure that each SNP is sequenced in every population, we filtered for missing data per population.
-We created a file containing the individual name in the first column, and the population identifier in the second column: *all_inds_pops.txt*.
+We first created a file containing the individual name in the first column, and the population identifier in the second column: *all_inds_pops.txt*.
 For each population, the individual names were extracted into a separate file.

 ```
 mawk '$2 == "D00"' all_inds_pops.txt > D00_keep && mawk '$2 == "D01"' all_inds_pops_mac1.txt > D01_keep && mawk '$2 == "D02"' all_inds_pops_mac1.txt > D02_keep
 ```

-For each population we used VCFtools to calculate the proportion missing data per variant site.
-The below lines create output files called *D00.lmiss*, *D01.lmiss* and *D02.lmiss*, the 6th column containing the proportion of missing data for each variant site.
+For each of the 23 populations we used VCFtools to calculate the proportion missing data per variant site.
+The below lines of code are and example for three populations.
+They produce output files called *D00.lmiss*, *D01.lmiss* and *D02.lmiss*, the 6th column containing the proportion of missing data for each site.

 ```
 vcftools --vcf all_joint_FB.Q30mac1dp3irMaxDP100MinDP10.recode.vcf --keep D00_keep --missing-site --out D00
 vcftools --vcf all_joint_FB.Q30mac1dp3irMaxDP100MinDP10.recode.vcf --keep D01_keep --missing-site --out D01
-#vcftools --vcf all_joint_FB.Q30mac1dp3irMaxDP100MinDP10.recode.vcf --keep D02_keep --missing-site --out D02
+vcftools --vcf all_joint_FB.Q30mac1dp3irMaxDP100MinDP10.recode.vcf --keep D02_keep --missing-site --out D02
 ```

-From each population file, we combined all loci that had greater than 50% missing data into one file: *badloci0.5*.
+For each population file, we combined all loci that had greater than 50% missing data into one file: *badloci0.5*.

 ```
 cat D00.lmiss D01.lmiss D02.lmiss | mawk '!/CHR/' | mawk '$6 > 0.5' | cut -f1,2 >> badloci0.5
 ```

-We used ```VCFtools``` to remove the loci in the *badloci0.5* file.
+We used ```VCFtools``` to remove these loci from the VCF file.

 ```
 vcftools --vcf all_joint_FB.Q30mac1dp3irMaxDP100MinDP10.recode.vcf --exclude-positions badloci0.5 --recode --recode-INFO-all --out all_joint_FB.Q30mac1dp3irMaxDP100MinDP10mpp50